Medically Reviewed by Dr. Mohammed Saeed, MD.

 Like opioids, benzodiazepines also cause the release of dopamine and endorphins, which are mood-elevating hormones.
 When these hormone levels rise, positive feelings also increase, and users can come to crave that effect.
-Seeking to maintain a state of calm and a happy mood may encourage users to exceed prescribed dosage or frequency so they can keep feeling good.
-As doses increase, tolerance to the drug increases, so more is needed to achieve the desired effect.
+Seeking to maintain a state of calm and a happy mood may encourage users to exceed the prescribed dosage or frequency so they can keep feeling good.
+As doses increase, tolerance to the drug increases so more is needed to achieve the desired effect.
 This cycle can lead to benzo dependence and addiction.

 Can you become dependent or addicted to benzodiazepines?

 Once a person has been taking benzodiazepines regularly for days, weeks, or longer, receptors in the brain change and adapt to their presence.
 The center of the brain that controls mood and the ability of a person to feel happy is affected by the constant presence of benzodiazepines and may become unable to elicit those responses without the drug, triggering dependence.

 Dependence is different from addiction.
 People who use a drug, prescribed or not, develop a dependence on the substance to deliver a desired effect.
 But as the dependence deepens, higher levels of the drug are needed to achieve the feeling of well-being that is craved.
 The level of dependence a person has developed will affect the severity of withdrawal symptoms when the drug is stopped.